elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### palindrome
-Returns `True` if the given string is a palindrome, `False` otherwise.
+Returns `True` if the given string is a palindrome, `False` if otherwise.
 ```swift
 func palindrome(str: String) -> Bool {
     return str.lowercased() == String(str.reversed()).lowercased()